2006 Lebanon War: Abduction efforts in the year prior to conflict

-Timeline
+Course of the war

 Hezbollah cross-border raid

 At around 9 am local time on 12 July 2006, Hezbollah launched diversionary rocket attacks toward Israeli military positions near the coast and near the border village of Zar'it as well as on the Israeli town of Shlomi and other villages.
 Five civilians were injured.
 Six Israeli military positions were fired on, and the surveillance cameras knocked out.

 At the same time, a Hezbollah ground contingent infiltrated the border into Israel through a "dead zone" in the border fence, hiding in an overgrown wadi.
 They attacked a patrol of two Israeli Humvees patrolling the border near Zar'it, using pre-positioned explosives and anti-tank missiles, killing three soldiers, injuring two, and capturing two soldiers (First Sergeant Ehud Goldwasser and Sergeant First Class Eldad Regev).

 In response to the Hezbollah feint attacks, the IDF conducted a routine check of its positions and patrols, and found that contact with two jeeps was lost.
 A rescue force was immediately dispatched to the area, and confirmed that two soldiers were missing after 20 minutes.
 A Merkava Mk III tank, an armored personnel carrier, and a helicopter were immediately dispatched into Lebanon.
 The tank hit a large land mine, killing its crew of four.
 Another soldier was killed and two lightly injured by mortar fire as they attempted to recover the bodies.

 Hezbollah named the attack "Operation Truthful Promise" after leader Hassan Nasrallah's public pledges over the prior year and a half to seize Israeli soldiers and swap them for four Lebanese held by Israel: